-AEP fellowship program participants will spend one year in an academic anesthesiology training program as faculty members.
+AEP fellowship program participants must spend one year in an academic anesthesiology training program as faculty members.
 Participants are expected to actively participate in departmental educational activities and to otherwise retain or gain anesthesiology knowledge and experience that would help them to attain ABA Fellowship certification.
-The department enrolling an international medical graduate in the AEP program must have an anesthesiology residency or fellowship training program with "continued full" ACGME accreditation status.
-Those individuals who participate in the AEP-Fellowship will not count to the maximum of four individuals participating in the AEP.
+The international medical graduate in the AEP program must participate in a department that has an anesthesiology residency or fellowship training program with "continued full" ACGME accreditation status.
+The ABA will not count the individuals who participate in the AEP-Fellowship toward the maximum of four individuals participating in the AEP.